devignesh/rabbitmq_python/README.md

 # rabbitmq_python
-Rabbitmq in python using message broker and queue.
+Rabbitmq in python using message broker and queue..